MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 ## References

 1. Customer self-repair is only available on Microsoft devices with a removable component per the product’s technical specifications.
 Microsoft recommends that self-repair is performed by technically inclined individuals with the knowledge, experience and required tools while following the applicable [Surface Service Guide](https://www.microsoft.com/download/100440)  or [article](https://support.microsoft.com/surface/replace-the-feet-on-surface-devices-791bcf1d-db4a-4807-816e-06d30072383d) .
-2. Microsoft’s Limited Hardware Warranty is in addition to any right you may have under consumer or other laws applicable to you.